khatkevichu/rsschool-cv/cv.md

 ### Education:
 * Udemy (Basics of web development.
 HTML and CSS);
 * I mastered the educational program of English language training courses on the theme "Scientific and technical translation: grammatical features" at the faculty of advanced training and retraining of the Belarusian State University.
+### English:
+In 2018 I went to London for two weeks.